 Local examples of lava shields are the lower slopes of Mount Napier and the lava fields surrounding Mount Eccles.
-However, in Victoria we also have slightly more explosive eruptions which build larger scoria cones; and the maar lakes, which are large but shallow craters formed by major steam-driven explosions where rising magma intersected water-saturated limestone.
-At Mount Eccles a line of scoria cones running southeast from the main crater could have formed along a fissure eruption (Figure 4.6).
+However, in Victoria we also have slightly more explosive eruptions which build larger scoria cones; and the maar lakes (eg. Tower Hill), which are large but shallow craters formed by major steam-driven explosions where rising magma intersected watersaturated limestone.
+At Mount Eccles a line of scoria cones running southeast from the main crater could have formed along a fissure eruption (Figure 5.2).